Satisfactory Academic Progress (SAP) Policy

 Financial Aid suspension occurs when students have failed to maintain satisfactory academic progress.
 When financial aid is suspended, students are no longer eligible for aid until they are meeting the terms of academic progress for financial aid both qualitatively and quantitatively, or have an approved financial aid appeal.
 Students on financial aid suspension are ineligible for aid.
 Therefore, it is the student’s responsibility to pay all tuition and fees by the payment deadline to prevent cancellation of registration.

 Students who lose their financial aid eligibility may appeal based on mitigating circumstances.
-Mitigating circumstances are defined as unanticipated and unavoidable events or situations beyond a student’s control that prevented him or her from successfully completing courses or meeting the terms of a prior appeal.
+Mitigating circumstances are defined as unanticipated and unavoidable events or situations beyond a student’s control that prevented them from successfully completing courses or meeting the terms of a prior appeal.
 Examples of acceptable mitigating circumstances could include (but are not limited to) serious accident or illness of the student, serious illness or death of immediate family member (parents, grandparents, siblings, spouse, children), and/or unexpected financial obligations, etc. Examples of unacceptable mitigating circumstances include (but are not limited to) withdrawal to avoid a failing grade, too many courses attempted, voluntary change of major, limited number of tests/assignments, disagreement with instructor, voluntary change in work hours, being out of school for number of years, and/or incarceration.
 The Office of Financial Aid realizes that students may not be able to continue their education without financial assistance; however, this is not a reason that will be considered for an appeal.
 Approval of all appeals is determined on a case-by-case basis and is not guaranteed.

 SAP Appeal Process